Teaching Geography: Workshop 4

 Standard 9: The characteristics, distribution, and migration of human populations on Earth's surface.

 Human population has increased dramatically over the last few centuries.
 In 1830, more than 900 million people inhabited Earth.
 As the twenty-first century approached, Earth's population was nearly six billion.
 At the same time, extraordinarily large and dense clusters of people are growing: Tokyo has already reached a population in excess of 25 million.
-The geographically informed person must understand that the growth, distribution, and movements of people on Earth's surface are the driving forces behind not only human events - social, cultural, political, and economic - but also certain physical events - large-scale flooding, resource depletion, and ecological breakdown.
+The geographically informed person must understand that the growth, distribution, and movements of people on Earth's surface are the driving forces behind not only human events—social, cultural, political, and economic—but also certain physical events, such as large-scale flooding, resource depletion, and ecological breakdown.

 Students need to develop an understanding of the interaction of the human and environmental factors that help to explain the characteristics of human populations, as well as their distribution and movements.
 The distribution and density of Earth's population reflect the planet's topography, soils, vegetation, and climate types (ecosystems); available resources; and level of economic development.
 Population growth rates are influenced by such factors as education (especially of women), religion, telecommunications, urbanization, and employment opportunities.
 Mortality rates are influenced by the availability of medical services, food, shelter, health services, and the overall age and sex distribution of the population.

-Another key population characteristic is growth, which may be described in terms of fertility and mortality, crude birth- and death rates, natural increase and doubling time, and population structure (age and sex distribution).
+Another key population characteristic is growth, which may be described in terms of fertility and mortality, crude birthrates and death rates, natural increase and doubling time, and population structure (age and sex distribution).
 These basic demographic concepts help bring focus to the human factors that explain population distributions and densities, growth patterns, and population projections.
-Population pyramids, for example, indicate the differential effects of past events, such as wars, disease, famine, improved sanitation, and vaccination programs, on birth- and death rates and gender.
+Population pyramids, for example, indicate the differential effects of past events, such as wars, disease, famine, improved sanitation, and vaccination programs, on birthrates and death rates and gender.
 An analysis of specific age cohorts enables predictions to be made.
-For example, a large proportion zero to 15 years old suggests rapid population, which will soon require significant resources to support the elderly.
+For example, a large proportion of people zero to fifteen years old suggests rapid population growth, which will soon require significant resources to support the elderly.
 Both predictions could have significant geographic implications for a community; for example, a young population could create a need for more housing and schools, whereas an older population could create a need for more retirement and medical facilities.
 Such demographic analyses can be performed at all scales.

 Migration is one of the most distinctive and visible characteristics of human populations, and it leads to significant reshaping of population distribution and character.
 It is a dynamic process that is constantly changing Earth's landscapes and modifying its cultures.
 It takes place at a variety of scales and in different contexts.
 At international scales geographers track the flows of immigrants and emigrants.
 At national scales they consider net regional balances of in- and out-migrants or the flows from rural to urban areas, which are a principal cause of urbanization.
 At a local scale they consider the continuous mobility of college students, retirees, and tourists or the changes of address that occur without necessarily resulting in a job change or change in friendship patterns.